 3. If the skillet has rust on it, then you will need to remove the rust.
 I have had success rubbing salt over the rust spots to remove them.
 After removing the rust spots, wash the skillet again with hot, soapy water and then rinse, and dry very well.

 4. Once you have removed any signs of rust and have a clean skillet, you will need to rub a light layer of oil over the entire skillet.
-Again, I use coconut oil because it has a high smoking point but do not use olive oil or butter.
-If you use vegetable oil, then that is also a good choice.
+Again, I use coconut oil because it has a high smoking point.
 Rub the oil over the entire pan until it has a light sheen to it.

 5. Preheat the oven to 425 degrees and place your skillet upside down on the middle rack.
 Allow the pan to cook for 2.5 hours.
 Then, turn the oven off and allow the skillet to cool while in the oven.